DEFRA/fcp-defra-id-example/README.md

 1. OAuth2.0 orchestrated by [`@hapi/bell`](https://github.com/hapijs/bell)
 1. Cookie-based session management orchestrated by [`@hapi/cookie`](https://github.com/hapijs/cookie)

 The OAuth2.0 strategy is used to authenticate users with Defra Identity.
 Once authenticated, the user is redirected to the application with an access token.

+`@hapi/bell` simplifies the OAuth2.0 process by handling the OAuth2.0 flow and token exchange with Defra Identity including validation of state and nonce to prevent CSRF  and token replay attacks.

+The token is validated against the Defra Identity public key to ensure it is valid.

 This token is used to retrieve user information and permissions from Siti Agri.

 > Within this example, the data is mocked.
 In a real-world scenario, the data would be retrieved from Siti Agri via KITS/Version 1 APIs.